McBane87/docker-gammu-kalkun/README.md

 Thanks to the awesome work of [balenalib](https://hub.docker.com/u/balenalib),
 I was able to cross build this image for arm and aarch64.
-This means, all build are done using a x86_64 machine, but after build can be run on target architechture.
+This means, all builds are done using a x86_64 machine, but after build is done, they can be used on the target architechture.

 ```
 docker build \